YvesW/client-resizer/README.md

 E.g. a fully configured monitor looks like this:<br>
 ![Fully configured monitor](src/main/resources/img/fully-configured-monitor.png)

+If you also want to resize your client when loading a different RuneLite config profile, then enable the "Resize when switching RuneLite config profile" option.
+If you don't understand what this means, you should probably leave this option disabled (default).

 ### Hotkey-based resizing
 - Open the config panel of Client Resizer (gear icon).
 - Open the "Hotkey Resizing" category.